Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Conclusions

 \section{Conclusions}

-We have devised a simple, yet powerful, scaling approach to evaluate the qubit costs of concatenated fault-tolerant quantum computing.
-Our approach yields closed-form expressions that remain simple at arbitrary levels of concatenation, especially for recursively concatenated schemes.
-This makes it a useful tool for comparing qubit costs between different schemes and their variants, as we have done in the examples of Fig.~\ref{fig:total-resources}.
-While we focused on specific examples in the main text, our approach is applicable for more general schemes, as explained in Appendix~\ref{sec:formalism_general_case}.
+We have devised a simple, yet powerful, matrix approach to evaluate the physical qubit cost of concatenated fault-tolerant quantum computing.
+Our approach yields closed-form expressions that remain simple for arbitrary algorithm size and an arbitrary number of levels of concatenation, especially for recursively concatenated schemes, as outlined in Sec.~\ref{sec:summary}.
+This makes it a useful tool for comparing physical qubit costs between different schemes and their variants, as we have done in the examples of Fig.~\ref{fig:total-resources}.
+While we focused on specific examples in the main text, our approach is applicable for more general schemes, as explained further in Appendix~\ref{sec:formalism_general_case}.

-We have seen from our analysis that qubit costs are determined only by a small number of parameters (only three in the simplest case) which can be extracted from the circuit designs of the scheme in question.
-However, to get reliable values of these parameters, for accurate estimates of qubits costs, there are two particularly critical factors: the time and failure multiplicity factors.
+We have seen from our analysis that the physical qubit cost is determined only by a small number of parameters (only three in the simplest case) which can be extracted from the circuit designs of the scheme in question.
+However, to get reliable values of these parameters, for accurate estimates of qubit costs, there are two particularly critical factors: the time and failure multiplicity factors.
 These account for, respectively, the costs associated with the time taken to prepare ancillary qubit states and the additional costs needed to compensate for failed verification of quantum states.
 For the latter, we had to analyze the impact of these failures on the fault-tolerance threshold.
-The multiplicity factors can have a large impact on the qubit costs: For the examples in Fig.~\ref{fig:total-resources}, reducing the failure multiplicity by sharing state preparation resources reduces qubit costs by orders of magnitude.
+The multiplicity factors can have a large impact on the physical qubit cost: For the examples in Fig.~\ref{fig:total-resources}, reducing the failure multiplicity by sharing state preparation resources reduces the physical qubit cost by orders of magnitude.